kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Lupus nephritis
 	E. Renal vein thrombosis

-#### Answer: C. Goodpasture's syndrome
+#### Answer: C. Goodpasture's syndrome - TRUE
-- In Goodpasture's syndrome, circulating antibodies reactive to the glomerular basement membrane, which is their specific antigen
+- In Goodpasture's syndrome, circulating antibodies reactive to glomerular basement membrane, which is their specific antigen
 	- Bind to it in a linear pattern along its entire length
-- IgG is deposited in the basement membrane, along with complement
+- IgG is deposited in basement membrane, along with complement
-- There are focal interruptions of the glomerular basement membrane as well
+- There are also focal interruptions of glomerular basement membrane
 	- Along with deposits of fibrin, as seen with electron microscope (EM)

 ### Q3.8